apicase/fluent/README.md

 ## Benefits

-- Like Apicase and unlike another solutions, it's not API-specific
+- Like Apicase and unlike another solutions, it's **not API-specific**
-- Highly customizable.
+- Highly **customizable**.
 You can easily add your own methods and even whole schemas (based on [schematic-fluent](https://github.com/Kelin2025/schematic-fluent))
-- Fluent instance is **immutable** and don't modify current instance but returns the new one
+- Fluent instance is **immutable** and doesn't modify current instance but returns the new one

 ## Installation